 5. Next, set a strong password for your Wi-Fi router.

 6. Finally, choose “AES” as your WPA encryption algorithm.

 7. Save and exit.

-As a bonus, you can configure almost any internet-connecting device with a VPN, be it your mobile phone, your personal computer, and even your router.
+As a bonus, you can configure almost any internet-connecting device with a VPN provider, your mobile phone, your personal computer, and even your router.

 Some of today’s best VPNs are ExpressVPN, NordVPN, SurfShark, VyprVPN, and IPVanish.
-Yes, some of these VPNs can be a bit expensive, but the benefits you’ll gain are worth the money.
-All these VPN vendors allow you to use the application with multiple devices using the same subscription.
+These VPN vendors allow you to use the application with multiple devices using the same subscription.
+Yes, some VPNs can be expensive, but the benefits you’ll gain are worth the money.

 How to encrypt your data with a VPN

 1. Choose a VPN and create an account – we recommend ExpressVPN